mauriciomaniglia/quiz-mobile-app/README.md

 #### Invalid data course (sad path):
 1. System do not save empty answer.

-### Validate Counter Use Case
+### Validate Answers Use Case

 #### Primary course:
-1. Execute "Validate Counter" command with the above data.
+1. Execute "Validate Answers" command with the above data.
-2. System valides if all save answers is equal to the total correct answers from the question model.
+2. System valides if all saved answers is equal to the total correct answers that came from server.
 3. System stop the counter.
 4. System delivers success message.